Emily’s Story:

-This is Emily as a baby
+This is Emily as a baby and as an

-Emily is forever at the age
+developmentally at the age of 8

 Emily Wyatt's Early Life